 I spoke to Antonia Sanches-Toomey, founder and owner of Tailor Made Living (formerly known as Tinker Tailor) who successfully runs an independent store in North London.
-During our chat, she shared a few tips on how to get noticed in the world of wholesale.
+During our chat, she shared a few tips on how to get noticed in the world of wholesale by independent retailers.

 Aesthetically pleasing content

 When you started to build your brand and your story, you will have had a clear vision in your mind of how you wanted it to look, is this still relevant and are you keeping on top of this?
 When independent retailers check out your Instagram page and website is it aesthetically pleasing or a complete mess?

 Before approaching a retailer this is the first step in winning them over and giving yourself a better chance of being noticed.
 Independent retailers can receive at least 3-5 pitch emails a day, how will your email and your content stand out?